 - More even coloring, including a slight lightening of hyperpigmented areas (those brown spots we all want to zap away)

 Pomegranate seed oil is not made from the juice or flesh of the pomegranate, it is derived from the fruit’s seeds.
-It takes a lot of seeds to create an ounce of oil, so the oil is somewhat more expensive than many others, but definitely worth the cost, and just a few drops does the trick.
+It takes a lot of seeds to create an ounce of oil, so the oil is somewhat more expensive than many others, but definitely worth the cost, and just a few drops will do the trick.
 I think of it as my liquid gold.

 I often use pomegranate seed oil by itself, but now that my rash is under control I sometimes mix the oil with a serum.
 I love several types of serums, but they can be intense, and an irritant if applied directly to sensitive skin.
 Try the mix-trick to see how your skin reacts.
 Another method that I love is mixing rose hip seed oil and pomegranate seed oil.
 The lighter weight of the rose hip seed oil makes the thick pomegranate more fluid and easier to apply evenly, and brings its own set of skin love to the mix.